 ABOUT

-Ningxin Zhang (aka EV Zhang) is a London-based Chinese multidisciplinary artist specialised in Urban Anthropology, Travel Lifestyle and Creative Technology.
+Ningxin Zhang (aka EV Zhang) is a London-based Chinese multidisciplinary artist with a global presence.
+Her work focuses on Urban Anthropology, Travel Culture and Creative Technology.

-Ningxin’s creative journey began as a travel vlogger — from the bustling streets of Tokyo to the serene landscapes of rural Africa, her travels to over 15 countries have cultivated a deep appreciation for the kaleidoscope of human experience and cultural diversity.
+EV’s artistic roots trace back to travel vlogging, where journeys across 15+ countries — from the bustling alleyways of Tokyo to the tranquil landscapes of rural Africa — deepened her appreciation for the kaleidoscope of human experience and cultural diversity.

-Through video art, Ningxin breakthroughs the confines of traditional linear narratives by deconstructing and reimagining the medium through the interplay of dynamic audio and visual elements.
+Through video art, EV pushes beyond the confines of traditional linear narratives by deconstructing and reimagining the medium through dynamic audiovisual juxtapositions.
 Her new media practice incorporates AI to combine with or re-envision photography and animation.
-This dual approach, sometimes intertwined, allows her to explore the frontiers of visual and conceptual experimentation in the new media age.
+This dual approach, sometimes intertwined, allows her to further explore visual and conceptual experimentation in the new media age.

 Artist Statement